Engineering the non-Hermitian Su-Schrieffer-Heeger model with skin effects in Rydberg atom arrays: Introduction

-In this work, we engineer a synthetic gauge field in a Rydberg atom array using a photon-assisted excitation-exchange scheme.
-By dressing individually addressable atoms with multi-color laser fields \cite{PhysRevLett.123.063001,PhysRevLett.125.143601,PhysRevResearch.4.L032046,PRXQuantum.1.020303}, we control spin-exchange interactions and utilize the adiabatic elimination of auxiliary atoms to induce non-reciprocal hopping.
 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec2}, we introduce a system with a three-atom unit cell and analyze the effective dynamics of both the original and effective Hamiltonians in the single-excitation subspace, with particular emphasis on the intra-cell and inter-cell processes.
-In Sec.~\ref{sec3}, by adiabatically eliminating the auxiliary atoms through fast dissipative channels, we engineer non-reciprocal couplings for both intra- and inter-cell processes.
-In Sec.~\ref{sec4}, we construct and implement a non-reciprocal SSH model with intra-cell and inter-cell couplings for an arbitrary number $N$ of atoms under open boundary conditions (OBC).
-In Sec.~\ref{sec5}, we examine two primary noise sources: (i) phase disorder induced by fluctuations of the synthetic gauge flux, and (ii) positional disorder arising from the thermal motion of trapped atoms.
-The robustness of the system against these noise sources is characterized by the behavior of the skin-effect order parameter and topological invariant.
-In Sec.~\ref{sec6}, we generalize the setup to a non-reciprocal SSH model under periodic boundary conditions (PBC).
-Finally, Sec.~\ref{sec7} summarizes and concludes the study.
+In Sec.~\ref{sec2}, we introduce the basic building block consisting of a three-atom unit cell and analyze the effective dynamics in the single-excitation subspace.
+We compare the original Hamiltonian with the reduced effective Hamiltonian and clarify the roles of the intracell and intercell excitation-exchange processes.
+In Sec.~\ref{sec3}, we show how fast dissipative channels of the auxiliary atoms can be used to generate nonreciprocal couplings for both intracell and intercell processes, and construct a scalable nonreciprocal SSH chain composed of $N$ unit cells and study its properties under open boundary conditions (OBCs).
+In Sec.~\ref{sec5}, we analyze the effects of experimentally relevant noise sources and further examine the robustness of the bulk and edge states against these disorders by evaluating the skin-effect order parameter and topological invariant.
+In Sec.~\ref{sec6}, we extend the analysis to the corresponding nonreciprocal SSH model under periodic boundary conditions (PBCs).
+Finally, Sec.~\ref{sec7} summarizes the main results and discusses the outlook of this work.

-\section{Three-Atom Unit-Cell Chain Model}
+\section{Three-atom unit-cell chain model}